GustavoRSSilva/gustavorssilva.github.io/_posts/2018-03-23-how-to-test-contracts.markdown

 ---

 <!-- Introduction -->
-Once the contract is mined there is very little you can do to change it, so you have to be sure that everything works as intended.
+Once the contract is mined there is very little you can do to change it, you have to be sure that everything works as intended.

 There is no substitute for testing.
 In this tutorial I am going to talk about two types of tests, unit testing and e2e testing (End to End) applied to Ethereum Solidity.

-I am going to create a <a href="https://en.wikipedia.org/wiki/ERC20" target="\_blank">erc20</a> token (Gtoken).
+I am going to create a <a href="https://en.wikipedia.org/wiki/ERC20" target="\_blank">erc20 token</a> (Gtoken).
 As with any feature, the first thing to do is to gather the requirements.

-# requirements
+## requirements
 1. The starting tokens amount is 1000;
 2. When initiated the Owner address is award all the tokens;
 3. It is possible to transfer tokens from one user to the other;

 <!-- Unit test -->
-## Unit testing
+### Unit testing

 <a href="https://en.wikipedia.org/wiki/Unit_testing" target="\_blank">Unit testing</a> is a method where you test a individual unit of code.
 It focus on classes and classes' functions.
 The first two requirements are the best targets for unit testing, the 3th one is a end to end test.